'Til Tuesday

 The Best of Neil Diamond

-"But I've got an emptiness deep inside / That I've tried, but it won't let me go" - grammatically disastrous, but you know where he's coming from.
+"But I've got an emptiness deep inside / That I've tried, but it won't let me go": what a grammatical pile-up - and yet you know where Diamond is coming from.
 Well, maybe you have to him him singing it to appreciate that fully; for he does that with all the throaty passion that only smoking 40 Woodbines a day to quell otherwise unbearable existential angst can impart.

-OK, I can see I'm getting carried away here.
-But still, I think Diamond's sensibility is unique, as are his evocative voice and his talent for conveying emotion so well in melody.
+Is that far-fetched?
+Even if it is, I think Diamond's sensibility is unique, as are his evocative voice and his talent for conveying emotion so well in melody.
 In addition, his arrangements are admirably restrained, with the extensive use of strings never sounding maudlin.

 This compilation covers the relatively short period during which Diamond recorded on MCA in the early 1970s, but it includes many of his finest moments including "I am...
 I Said", "Brooklyn Roads" and quality live versions of "Girl You'll be a Woman Soon" and "Solitary Man".
 It really is chock full of classics - although perhaps best avoided during times of severe mental distress.